a11yproject/a11yproject.com/src/announcements/dark-mode-support.md

 description: The A11Y Project now supports dark mode!
 ---

+A website only supports [dark mode](https://www.a11yproject.com/posts/operating-system-and-browser-accessibility-display-modes/#dark-mode) if it has been programmed to do so.
+Fortunately, we are thrilled to announce that The A11Y Project now supports dark mode!

-[Dark mode](https://www.a11yproject.com/posts/operating-system-and-browser-accessibility-display-modes/#dark-mode) is one of many specialized display modes someone can use to help look at a digital screen.
+Dark mode is one of many specialized display modes someone can use to help look at a digital screen.
 It is intended to darken the colors on the screen to lessen eye strain and help prevent triggering low vision and photosensitive conditions.

-A website only supports dark mode if it has been programmed to do so.
-Fortunately, we are thrilled to announce that The A11Y Project now supports dark mode!

 ## How it works